ggmman/THCbot/README.md

 - Enable "Send Messages" permission
 - Enable "Embed Links" permission
 - Enable "Read Message History" permission
+- Enable "Use Slash Commands" permission

 ### 3. Invite Bot to Server

 1. Go to "OAuth2" → "URL Generator"
-2. Select "bot" scope
+2. Select "bot" and "applications.commands" scopes
-3. Select permissions: "Send Messages", "Embed Links", "Read Message History"
+3. Select permissions: "Send Messages", "Embed Links", "Read Message History", "Use Slash Commands"
 4. Copy the generated URL and open it in your browser
 5. Select your Discord server and authorize the bot